Thursday, February 6, 2025

 It makes sense to be moving in a similar direction to other central banks, such as the Fed and the European Central Bank (ECB) to limit fluctuations in the pound, which can cause inflation to rise or fall..

-But a bumper 0.5 percentage point Fed rate cut arrived in September, along with doveish comments from Fed chair Jerome Powell on rates continuing to fall.
+A bumper 0.5 percentage point Fed rate cut arrived in September, along with doveish comments from Fed chair Jerome Powell on rates continuing to fall.

 What base rate means for savings and mortgage rates?